YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBCDBNOCERTIFY, Database xxxx HAS NOT been certified due to the preceding errors - rerun DBCERTIFY SCAN

-MUPIP Error: MUPIP UPGRADE for V5 triggers this error if it finds the DBCERTIFY CERTIFY command has not run to completion on database xxx.
+MUPIP Error: MUPIP UPGRADE triggers this error if it finds the DBCERTIFY CERTIFY command has not run to completion on database xxx.

 Action: Complete the scan phase of DBCERTIFY by executing the DBCERTIFY SCAN command.